-Burmese Buddha art Arakan – Myanmar was highly influenced by its neighbors Bangladesh and Sri Lanka, as can be seen in the bronze Royal King Buddha statues referred to as “Jambhupati”, or “Royal King Buddha”, as they often show elements of some of the Buddhist iconography of India.
+Burmese Buddha art Arakan – Myanmar was highly influenced by its neighbors from India and Sri Lanka, as can be seen in the bronze Royal King Buddha statues referred to as “Jambhupati”, or “Royal King Buddha”, as they often show elements of some of the Buddhist iconography of India.

 Arakan history suggests that Buddhism was introduced into Rakhine state during the lifetime of the Buddha in 563 BCE., although there are several other suggested dates.

 The local chronicles of Arakan mention the Indo Aryan people from the Ganges Valley as the founders of the cities of Dhanyawadi and Vesali the two most important capital cities before 1000 A.D.
 According to local chronicles Dhanyawadi was the main capital up to 350 or 370 A.D., and Vesali from 788 to 957 A.D., although it continued as a capital until 1018 A.D.
 According to some scholars Vesali was a larger and more thriving port than Dhanyawadi.

 Dhanyawadi and Vesali were the last two Royal Arakan capitals, they were unique in that they occupied a narrow valley between the Kaladan and Lemro rivers about 16 miles apart.
 The Chronicles note that the earliest people who occupied Rakhine were Negritos, they were referred to as “Bilis” (cannibals), the direct descendants of Neolithic people.